avsa242/sx1280-spin/README.md

 ## Limitations

 * Very early in development - may malfunction, or outright fail to build
+* Most settings that have modulation-specific settings availability are only implemented with GFSK in mind - others are planned/WIP
+* UART interface not implemented (not currently planned)

 ## TODO

+- [ ] Add better support for other modulation types
 - [ ] TBD